The regularity of electronic wave functions in Barron spaces

 This leads to the constant (\ref{eq2.10}) and concludes the proof. \end{proof}

-It is not very difficult to show that $\kappa(\vartheta)$ exceeds the best possible constant by a factor of two at most, considering functions $f$ with supports that are concentrated around the origin.
-In fact, a more careful analysis shows that the best possible constant is $\kappa(\vartheta)/2$, and that $\kappa(-s)/2$ is therefore the norm of $\K$ seen as an operator from the space of the rapidly decreasing functions equipped with the $L_1$-norm to the space $B_s$, $s<-1$.
-As noted, the constant $\kappa(\vartheta)$ tends to infinity as $\vartheta$ goes to one.
-It behaves asymptotically like
+It is not very difficult to show that $\kappa(\vartheta)$ exceeds the best possible constant by a factor of two at most, considering functions $f\geq 0$ with supports that are concentrated around the origin.
+In fact, the inner integral takes its maximum value at $\eta=0$.
+A proof based on the representation of the integral in spherical coordinates can be found in the appendix to this paper.
+Therefore, the best possible constant is $\kappa(\vartheta)/2$, and $\kappa(-s)/2$ is the norm of $\K$ seen as an operator from the space of the rapidly decreasing functions equipped with the $L_1$-norm to the space $B_s$, $s<-1$.
+The constant $\kappa(\vartheta)$ possesses the representation